 Trauma Wounds

-This body of work was born out of an assignment to create a series of distorted self-portraits.
+This body of work was born out of an assignment to create a series of distorted self-portraits while I was in art school.
 The unprocessed trauma I was carrying in body had reached a boiling point and something about observing my reflection on distorted surfaces and recording these impressions felt closer to the truth than other more “accurate” self-portraits I had made in the past.
 It was only years later, after becoming a psychotherapist- that I would come to find other great Psychotherapists of the past like Carl Jung, had spoken about the inner fragmentation that takes place in psychological conflict and experiences of trauma.

 Fragmented, 2014.